You may already know by now that engagement is one of the keys to the success of social media marketing.

 You may include seasonal events like national holidays and celebrations if you’re planning to post greetings or contests on social media or hold events in line with these dates.

-Or, you can also plot events that you will attend and schedule a post for post-event pictures.
+Or, you can also plot events you will attend and schedule a post for post-event pictures.

 You can add more components along the way to make your social media content planner work for you.